-Excerpts from editorials around the country about the Navy Yard shooting.
+Excerpts from editorials around the country on the situation in Ukraine.